astamuse/asta4d/README.md

 Asta4D works in more details, and there is also a [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.

+## Best practices

+-   Use class name selectors instead of others in most cases

+    Frontend designers would change html structures frequently, using class selector can avoid modifying the backend sources every time the html changed.

+    We made a convention that all the classes with prefix "X-" are faked and used by backend logics to mark the anchor points of data.

+-   Use request handler to normalize requests

+    Some pages holds multiple url patterns, you can normalize all the patterns by a request handler.

+    We also use request hanlders to prepare the "target data" for the target page.
+A significant point is that preparing "target data" does not mean MVC architecture, we just query a simple entity or build a pojo to **represent the normalized condition** of the target page.

 ## Todo list

 Immediate tasks: